7 Scenic Vermont Drives to Get Outside

-The options are endless for scenic Vermont summer drives.
+The options are endless for scenic Vermont drives in summer.
 In every corner of the state, you’ll find gorgeous roads with views of tall mountains, wide open fields, general stores, and rambling old barns.
 But half the fun of a scenic drive is getting out of your car to explore the outdoors.

 7 Scenic Vermont Drives

 Here are some recommended scenic Vermont summer drives that will give you a reason to go for a ride, park your car, and get outside for a while.

 Route 5A in Westmore